purity111/purity111/README.md

 # 👨‍💻 About Me:

 😊Thank you for visiting me!😊
 Seasoned Software Engineer with over 10 years of experience specializing in FE, full-stack development and AI fields.
-Proven expertise in leveraging modern JavaScript frameworks alongside BE technologies including Node.js, Python, C# and PHP.
+Proven expertise in leveraging modern JavaScript frameworks alongside BE technologies including Node.js, Python, PHP, C# and GO.
 Have a strong understanding of software development methodologies, including Agile and DevOps practices, with hands-on experience in CI/CD pipelines, version control (Git), and automated testing frameworks.
-I am also familar with AI/ML and technologies related with it.
+I am also familar with mobile frameworks like React Native and Flutter, and AI/ML and technologies related with it.

 I always passionate about code quality and best practices, with a commitment to continuous learning and staying updated with emerging technologies.